April 1

 It's April 1st.

-Known as April Fool's Day in many Western countries.
+April 1st is April Fool's Day in many Western countries.

-In Ireland, it was traditional to entrust the victim with an "important letter" to be given to a named person.
 That person would read the letter, then ask the victim to take it to someone else, and so on.
-The letter when opened contained the words "send the fool further"
+The letter when

-On this day in 1960 – The TIROS-1 satellite transmits the first television picture from space.
+On this day in 1960 – The TIROS-1 satellite transmits the first television picture

 In 1976 - Apple Computer, Inc is founded.